 Nowadays, it’s common for workplaces to use monitoring software.
 Over 70% of bosses keep an eye on what their workers do.
 About 78% of companies use tracking tech.
 This has made people worry about their privacy.

-Did you know 39% of workers don’t know they’re being watched?
-Signs you might be monitored include slow computers, lots of software updates, and weird pop-ups.
+39% of workers are not aware that they are being observed.
+Symptoms that you may be being tracked are sluggish computers, frequent updates to the software and strange pop-ups.
 Also, look out for strange network activity and hidden processes running in the background.

 - Keystroke logging